Amphiluke/lindsvg/README.md

 let {pathData, minX, minY, width, height} = getSVGData(lsParams);
 ```

-An object returned by `getSVGData` contains [path data](https://www.w3.org/TR/SVG11/paths.html#PathData) needed to draw the L-system, and also the drawing boundaries that are essential for the `viewBox` attribute.
+An object returned by `getSVGData` contains [path data](https://www.w3.org/TR/SVG11/paths.html#PathData) needed to draw the L-system, as well as the drawing boundaries that are essential for the `viewBox` attribute.

 ### Using “multi-path” methods